 Please help us to keep the area you live in clean by ensuring that you do not leave rubbish or bulky items in the communal areas.
 All household rubbish should be placed in the dustbins.
-If your building has a rubbish chute, only use it for small items of rubbish and avoid using it between 9.00pm and 7.00am to prevent noise in your block.
+If your building has a rubbish chute, only use it for small items of rubbish and avoid using it after 9pm and before 7am to prevent noise in your block.

 It is your responsibility to ensure that you dispose of bulky items at your own cost.
 Items should not be left in the communal area.
 Any item disposed of by Estuary will be recharged to you at the full cost.